The people we support may have mental ill-health, behaviours that challenge, or a history of offending, as well as a learning disability.

-Some people have physical disabilities or sensory impairments, or other chronic health conditions such as diabetes or dementia, or challenging behaviours in addition to a learning disability.
-We feel passionately that these specific needs should never be a barrier to someone leading the life they want, with the same rights and choices as everyone else.
+We feel these complex needs should not be a barrier to people leading the life they want, with the same rights and choices as everyone else.

-We ensure that we offer the same person-centred approach to all, carefully matching the individual with support staff who have the right expertise in supporting the person’s additional health needs or specific behaviours.
+We offer the same person-centred approach to everyone we support, matching people with staff who have expertise in supporting their extra health needs or behaviours that challenge.

-Supporting people with learning disabilities and additional mental illnesses, including those who self-harm.
+Supporting people with mental health problems, including those who self-harm.

 Supporting people who have been involved with the criminal justice system.

-Transition services – short-term accommodation placements which can provide stability for those between long-term support solutions and can include stepping stone accommodation, personal assessment and skills development.
+Transition services – short-term accommodation placements that can provide stability for people in between long-term support solutions.
+This can include step-through accommodation, personal assessment and skills development.

 Our specialist support division oversees our support for people with the most complex needs, including people (like Ruth) who have moved into their own homes as part of the Transforming Care programme.
 We can also provide support with housing.

 Our in-house clinical team (a Clinical Psychologist, Positive Behaviour Support Lead and Autism Lead) provides expertise, advice and support to people we support and their staff teams.